 - liaising with professionals or agencies beyond the setting.

 The role of the Area SENCO

 Local authorities often make use of Area SENCo’s to provide advice and guidance to early years providers on the development of inclusive early learning environments.
-The Area SENCo helps make the links between education, health and social care to facilitate appropriate early provision for children with SEN and their transition to compulsory schooling.
+The Area SENCo helps make the links between education, health and social care to facilitate appropriate early provision for children with SEND and their transition to compulsory schooling.

 Typically, the role of the Area SENCo includes:

 - providing advice and practical support to early years providers about approaches to identification, assessment and intervention within the SEN Code of Practice